bonitasoft/bonita-doc/md/widget-properties.md

 ../API/[...]
 ```

-Hard coding the server root ('_/bonita_') is a bad habit.
+Hard coding the server root ('_/bonita_') is a bad practice.
 It will work in the development environment, because the server root of the Bonita Studio tomcat is always _/bonita_, but on your production environment it is likely to change.

 ## Migrate a page from 7.0.0 and 7.0.1